ashkan-abbasi66/guides/README.md

 # guides
 A repo containing miscellaneous notes !
 It may be too messy to be used by any one else.
-However, you might be find time-saving/useful things in it!
+However, you might be find time-saving/useful things in it!.
+In addition to links,  I also archived some materials here.

 - Notes
   - Some notes by [By Andersen M.S.
 Ang](https://angms.science/notes.html)